17/10/25 - 21/11/25 ( Week 5 - Week 8 )

 - Remote (sort categories using online tools)

-In class we were given a set of features for an app and was asked to categorize them, this is a closed card sorting method, meaning we were to create our own categories.
+In class we were given a set of features for an app and was

 Week 5 - Introduction To User Experience Research

-In week 5, we learned regarding UX Research, the process of understanding user
+In week 5, we learned regarding UX Research, the process of understanding user behaviors, needs, and

-through various observation and
+attitudes through various observation and feedback collection

 Week 6 - Interview and Questionnaires